nodebox/nodebox-opengl/README.txt

 INSTALLATION
 ============

+If you have pip, you can automatically download and install from the PyPi repository:
+> pip install nodebox-opengl

+If that doesn't work, download the latest version manually.
 To be able to import NodeBox in your scripts, Python needs to know where the module is located.
 There are three basic ways to accomplish this:

 - Put the nodebox/ folder in the same folder as your script.
 - Put the nodebox/ folder in the standard location for modules so it is available to all scripts.